FlareCoding/StelluxOS/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-Special thanks to Dr. Tommy Unger for the Symbiote and kElevate work and Dr. Jonathan Appavoo for supporting this project from inception and all the technical knowledge they brought to the table.
+Special thanks to Dr. Tommy Unger for the Symbiote and kElevate work, Dr. Jonathan Appavoo for supporting this project from inception, and the Red Hat Research team for all the technical knowledge and support they brought to the table.